eclipse-cyclonedds/cyclonedds/src/docs/config.rst

-In *strict* mode, there is interoperation with RTI DDS, but at the cost of incredibly high CPU and network load, caused by a Heartbeats and AckNacks going back-and-forth between a reliable RTI DDS data writer and a reliable Cyclone DDS data reader.
-The problem is that once Cyclone DDS informs the RTI writer that it has received all data (using a valid AckNack message), the RTI writer immediately publishes a message listing the range of available sequence numbers and requesting an acknowledgement, which becomes an endless loop.
+In *strict* mode, there is interoperation with RTI DDS, but at the cost of incredibly high CPU and network load, caused by a Heartbeats and AckNacks going back-and-forth between a reliable RTI DDS data writer and a reliable Eclipse Cyclone DDS data reader.
+The problem is that once Eclipse Cyclone DDS informs the RTI writer that it has received all data (using a valid AckNack message), the RTI writer immediately publishes a message listing the range of available sequence numbers and requesting an acknowledgement, which becomes an endless loop.

 There is furthermore also a difference of interpretation of the meaning of the ‘autodispose_unregistered_instances’ QoS on the writer.
-Cyclone DDS aligns with OpenSplice.
+Eclipse Cyclone DDS aligns with OpenSplice.